-Many people choose the server deployment option for their Atlassian products because they want, or need, control over their data and infrastructure.
-But did you know that Atlassian offers another option for customers to deploy on their own servers?
+Many teams choose Atlassian server products because they want or need control over their data and infrastructure.
+But did you know that Atlassian offers another option for you to deploy on your own infrastructure?

 Let’s start with the basics.
-Both deployment options provide you with control over your data and infrastructure, but what is the difference?
-Server runs on a single node with internalized data stores, while Data Center provides you the ability to run on multiple nodes with externalized data stores.
+Both deployment options provide you with control over your data and infrastructure.
+The main distinction is that Server runs on a single node, while Data Center allows you to run on multiple nodes.

-Data Center vs Server: When should you consider Data Center?
+When should you consider upgrading to Data Center?

-To help you determine whether Server or Data Center is the right fit for you, we have outlined some criteria that you can use to help you make this decision:
+To determine whether Server or Data Center is the right fit for you, we’ve outlined some criteria to help in the decision-making process:

-How many users do you have accessing your Atlassian applications each day and is this number growing?
-We have found that JIRA Software, Confluence and Bitbucket customers typically need more stability between 500 – 1,000 users.
+How many users do you have accessing your Atlassian applications each day?
+Is this number growing?
+We’ve found that Jira Software, Confluence, and Bitbucket customers typically need more stability between 500 – 1,000 users.
 45% of current Data Center customers have upgraded to this offering at the 500 or 1,000 user tier.
-For JIRA Service Desk, we found that 50% of Data Center customers upgrade when they reach 50 agents.
+For Jira Service Desk, we found that 50% of Data Center customers upgrade when they reach 50 agents.
 Your team’s growth rate is also a good indication of which option you should choose.

 As you can see, there are many factors that make Data Center a great option for Server customers as their needs grow and change over time.
-And we are committed to developing even more Data Center capabilities to meet these needs.
-Stay tuned for our next blog post where we will share more details about the capabilities and value provided by Data Center.
+And we are invested in continuing to build new Data Center capabilities to meet these needs.
+You can learn more about the differences within individual Server and Data Center products by checking out our feature comparisons:

 Find out more about the criteria you should move to determine when to move to Data Center, learn how to plan, prepare and setup Data Center and read stories from customers who’ve successfully migrated to Data Center.